 Because of the circular layout, the following models may appear the same, however, each has a its own well-defined application:

-The figure above is, we believe, a first, world-wide.
-Porter managed to describe the value chain and explained how competitive advantages set businesses apart.
-Drucker defined many aspects of business management in great detail.
-Blanchard enlighted the world with his views on leadership.
-However, we believe few have managed to pull it all together into one single framework, encapsulating all major business functions while revealing four primary business models.
-Whether this is an achievement or not, or whether it’s even accurate: we need an integrated framework if we want to direct the business holistically, across the silos, to make it thrive tomorrow and for decades to come.
+Michael Porter managed to describe the entire Value Chain and explained how competitive advantages set businesses apart.
+Peter Drucker defined many aspects of business management in great detail.
+Ken Blanchard enlighted the world with his views on leadership.
+In contrast, we tried to bring it all together into one single framework, encapsulating the main business functions while revealing four primary business models.
+Whether this representation is 100% accurate might not be the right question to ask: We need an integrated framework if we want to direct the business sustainably into future, across the silos, cultures, and egos to help it survive this most complex and chaotic era.

 1.4 - STEADY VERSUS TRANSIENT STATE

 In systems theory, a system or a process is in a steady-state if the variables (called state variables) which define the behavior of the system or the process are unchanging in time.
 It is safe to say that no business can sustain in a steady state, as change is constant.